Lifting heavy weights requires the right footwear.

 And it’s not a small heel raise – A heel raise of .75″ or more is not uncommon.

-The height of the raised heel can be expressed as the offset or heel to toe drop, in shoe terms.
+The height of the raised heel can be expressed as the offset or heel to toe drop, or just plan drop in shoe terms.

 A typical classic running shoe (such as those from Asics) have a heel to toe drop of 10mm – meaning your heel is about 10mm higher than your toes.
 Newer style running shoes that encourage “midfoot striking” have a lesser drop of from 5 to 6mm, typically.